tsipkens/atems/README.md

 ## 1. Aggregate segmentation package (+agg)

-This package contains an expanding library of functions aimed at performing semantic segmentation of the TEM images into aggregate and background areas.
+This package contains an expandable library of functions aimed at performing semantic segmentation of the TEM images into aggregate and background areas.
 To demonstrate, we will consider a set of size sample images.

 <img src="docs/base_imgs.png" width="1000px">